Sítio do Pica-pau Amarelo (1952 TV series)

-Sítio do Pica-pau Amarelo is a 1952 Brazilian children-family television series produced and aired by Rede Tupi, Sítio was scripted by Brazilian author Tatiana Belinky, based on the series of novels of same name.
+Sítio do Pica-pau Amarelo was a 1952 Brazilian children-family television series produced and aired by Rede Tupi, Sítio was scripted by Brazilian author Tatiana Belinky, based on the series of novels of same name.
 The series is the first live-action adaptation of the Sítio universe.
 It was the first television adaptation of the homonymous work by Monteiro Lobato.

 Sítio tells the story of the peaceful title Sítio, the Yellow Woodpecker Ranch, where its unique dwellers live in fantasy and learning.
 It starred actress Lúcia Lambertini (occasionally replaced by Dulce Margarida) in the role of Emília, the living, smart and talkative doll of the farm.
 The Visconde de Sabugosa was played by Rúbens Molino, and Later In 1958 Molino was replaced by Luciano Maurício.
-The series premiered on 3 June 1952 and ran until 6 March 1963, being canceled after 360 episodes and several recastings.
+The series premiered on 3 June 1952 and ran until 6 March 1963, being cancelled after eleven years of success.
 The cast needed to re-enact some episodes in 1963 for the show's "reruns", since episodes were originally broadcast live.
-Each episode was of 30 minutes duration.